smartnets/ml-ethereum-fraud/README.md

 The configuration of the project is handled using the `params.yaml` file.
 It is recommended to add new information there if required and not hardcoding any values in the code.

+## WandB

+We will use Weights & Biases to track experiments.

+If you already have an account: run `wandb login`.

+If you don't have an account contact one of the team members to get one.

 ## Data

-Datasets need to be placed in the `data` directory under the appropiate name.
+Datasets need to be placed in the `data` directory under the appropriate name.
 For example, for the dataset in which both ends of the edges belong to the ground truth data, an edge file and a node file need to be placed in the `data` folder under the names: `both_ends_belong_edges.csv` and `both_ends_belong_nodes.csv`.

 The exact filename exacted for each dataset can be found inside the `src/datasets/variations/` folder.